Bias Mitigation for Machine Learning Classifiers: A Comprehensive Survey: Benchmarking

 After establishing on which datasets bias mitigation methods are applied, and which metrics are used to measure their performance (Section \ref{section:metrics}), we investigate how they have been benchmarked.

 Benchmarking is important for ensuring the performance of bias mitigation methods.
-Nonetheless, we found 15 out of \pubexp publications that perform experiments but do not compare results with any type of benchmarking.
+Nonetheless, we found 15 out of \pubexp publications that perform experiments but do not compare results with any type of benchmarking (i.e., out of the \puball publications, \pubexp perform experiments, among which \pubbench perform benchmarking).
 Therefore, the remaining section addresses \pubbench publications which: 1) perform experiments; 2) apply benchmarking.